dougeby/IntuneDocs/intune/conditional-access-assign-jamf.md

 ## Require the Company Portal app for macOS

-1. Go to https://aka.ms/macoscompanyportal to download the current version of the Company Portal app for macOS.
+1. On a macOS device, go to https://aka.ms/macoscompanyportal to download the current version of the Company Portal app for macOS.
 2. Open Jamf Pro, then navigate to **Computer management** > **Packages**.
 3. Create a new package with the Company Portal app for macOS, then click **Save**.
 4. Open **Computers** > **Policies**, then select **New**.